mbucchia/OculusXR-Compatibility/README.md

 - It remaps the left controller X, Y or X+Y buttons (whichever is available first) to the Menu button, to allow bringing in-game menus (as opposed to bringing up the SteamVR dashboard).

-- It disables support for `XR_EXT_hand_tracking`, which is causing incorrect motion controller orientation in some games.
+- It disables support for `XR_EXT_hand_tracking` with the OculusXR plugin, which is causing incorrect motion controller orientation in some games.

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.